I’m sure this is a question many of you ask when you’re supporting little aches and pains, coughs and colds for your children or pets!!

 Because we do have such high expectations of homeopathy, often based on our past experience, we may expect that a remedy we give for a sore throat or a cold will immediately stop the symptoms we are wanting to resolve.

-It can be hard to know what’s happening, even in simple acutes, so here are a few examples that may help you know what’s going on:
+It can be hard to know what’s happening, even in simple acutes, so here are a few examples that may help you know what’s going on.

-- You are treating a fever*, teething or sore ear; you give the remedy and the child falls asleep although the temperature doesn’t drop immediately or even goes up a little more.
+Your child has a fever**, teething or sore ear; you give the remedy and the child falls asleep although the temperature doesn’t drop immediately or even goes up a little more.

-Continue with the remedy for up to five doses as this is an indication you may have the right remedy and the immune system is working harder to overcome the symptoms and bring the system back to balance.
+Continue with the remedy for up to five doses as this is an indication you may have the right remedy and the system is working hard to overcome the symptoms and bring the system back to balance.
 If things are still going in the right direction, reduce the frequency of the remedy to every hour or two, or just stop and wait and repeat if the symptoms reappear.

 This is a wait and watch situation.
 The remedy may well be working and you don’t need to give anything further unless the vomiting or diarrhoea starts up again.